 In the United States, the transportation authority has set in motion plans to roll out digital driver’s licenses across six states.
 In an attempt to enhance security, officials hope app-based encrypted digital driver’s licenses will boost law enforcement, achieve significant cost savings and operational efficiencies.

 In law enforcement, requests for information from a specific mobile phone or laptop can be run remotely by police officers.
-This will be sent to the user’s device and can be used for driving license checks without installing any additional hardware.
+This will be sent to the user’s device and can be used to verify driving license without installing any additional hardware.

 “This is a quantum leap improvement over what has been the traditional model for how we ask for and receive identification,” said Geoff Slagle, Director of identity management at the motor vehicle administrators’ association (MVA).
 He also anticipates that over time, every state will eventually shift to this model and offer digital licenses.